EslamElsolia5/Maven-Market-Report/README.md

 - Detailed customer and product insights were gathered and presented on a separate notes page.

 ---
+## Project Files

+- **MavenMarketDashboard.pbix**
+  ➔ The main Power BI file containing the complete dashboard and analysis.

+- **Dashboard-Overview.png**
+  ➔ Screenshot of the main dashboard overview.

+- **Customer-Analysis.png**
+  ➔ Screenshot of the customer-focused analysis page.

+- **Notes-Page.png**
+  ➔ Screenshot showing the notes and insights about products and customers.

+- **README.md**
+  ➔ This file!
+A complete description of the project, features, and file contents.

 Built with Power BI | Data Analysis | Maven Market Dataset